PrincetonUniversity/DP_GP_cluster/README.md

     --output /path/to/output_prefix_MPEAR_optimal_clustering.txt \
     --output_path_prefix /path/to/output_prefix_MPEAR

-When the `--plot` flat is indicated, the script plots (1) gene expression trajectories by cluster along with the Gaussian Process parameters of each cluster and (2) the posterior similarity matrix in the form of a heatmap with dendrogram.
+When the `--plot` flag is indicated, the script plots (1) gene expression trajectories by cluster along with the Gaussian Process parameters of each cluster and (2) the posterior similarity matrix in the form of a heatmap with dendrogram.
 For example:

 #### Gene expression trajectories by cluster*
 ![expression](https://github.com/PrincetonUniversity/DP_GP_cluster/blob/master/auxiliary/expression.png)